 Establishing strong evidence of the correlation between the pathogen of concern and the surrogate is essential to assure the scientific robustness of the study.

 The second step is to select a “worst-case” configuration on which to focus for the trials; taking into account both the cocoa matrices involved in the study and the processing parameters.
 Several intrinsic properties of the food being tested may affect pathogen inactivation. in the case of cocoa, water activity, moisture and fat content are key factors to evaluate.

 Cocoa nibs with a higher fat/- lower moisture content will be more conservative in terms of pathogen destruction.
 Similarly, the validation should also focus on evaluating the worst-case processing parameters, which usually corresponds to the lowest exposure to the inactivation stress (ie, shortest processing time, lowest temperature, minimum level of potash solution injected or minimum steam addition).

 The third step involves conducting in-plant trials directly on the system being validated and critical parameters must also be evaluated at that stage.
 Here are some best practices to consider:

-- A sufficient number of samples should be used for the tests, including non-treated control samples inoculated with the surrogate organism and non-inoculated control samples
+- A sufficient number of samples should be used for the tests.
+It includes non-treated control samples inoculated with the surrogate organism and non-inoculated control samples.